BCom International Economic Groupings Notes Study Material

 (f) To promote South-East Asian studies; and

-- Gulf Co-operation Council (GCC): Six Gulf States signed the Charter of the Gulf Co-operation Council (GCC) on 25th May, 1981: Bahrain, Kuwait Oman, Qatar, Saudi Arabia and the United Arab Emirates.
-The GCC basically aims to secure stability in the region through economic and political co-operation, and co-ordination of commercial, monetary, financial and economic policies.
-It intends to create an economic common market in the region by through the free movement of goods, services and factors of production.
+- Gulf Co-operation Council (GCC): Six Gulf States signed the Charter of the Gulf Co-operation Council (GCC) on 25th May 1981: Bahrain, Kuwait Oman, Qatar, Saudi Arabia and the United Arab Emirates.
+The GCC basically aims to secure stability in the region through economic and political cooperation, and coordination of commercial, monetary, financial and economic policies.
+It intends to create an economic common market in the region through the free movement of goods, services and factors of production.

 The objectives of the Gulf Co-operation Council are: